 Digital Storytelling can be created by everybody, we all have a story to share.
 Maks got experience in the Digital Storytelling for the young people and the little schooled target groups.
 Various schools and organization (youth detox center for example) asked for a DST project.

 To organize a DST project, you have to be a discussion facilitator, develop your listening skills and to be a good mediator to know when to stop the discussion.
-Most of the time, one of the workshop facilitators is a person with a degree (psychology, video, photo etc) and another is a peer-to-peer facilitator.
+Most of the time, one of the workshop facilitators is a person with a degree (psychology, video, photo etc) and another is a PTP contracted person (people without any degree, employed by Maks to get experience as an animator).

 Add a Comment